Agility Training Exercises For Dogs – Itsaboutdog

 Equipment Used In Dog Agility Training:

 Although dog agility equipment can be bought online, making fake obstacles and courses at home is quite simple.
-A few common home things will suffice, such as:
+A few everyday home things will suffice, such as:

 • Big cardboard box